 It’s been nearly four years since I first came across this intriguing article from Business Insider titled Here’s Why ‘The Internet Of Things’ Will Be Huge, And Drive Tremendous Value For People And Businesses.
-As I read through post, this quote jumped out at me …
+As I read through the post, this quote jumped out at me …

 “…we look at the transition of once-inert objects into sensor-laden intelligent devices that can communicate with the other gadgets in our lives.”